lionelmace/iks-lab/book/calico.md

 ## Install the Calico CLI

-{% hint style='info' %} The CalicoCtl is pre-installed in the Cloud Shell.
-If you use it, then you can skip this step and open the [Cloud Shell](https://cloud.ibm.com/shell) to continue the next steps. {% endhint %}
+{% hint style='info' %} The Calico CLI is pre-installed in the **Cloud Shell**.
+If you use it, then you can skip this step and open the [Cloud Shell](https://cloud.ibm.com/shell) to continue the next steps.{% endhint %}

 1. On Mac OS, install Calico with Homebrew
     ```